 At a first glance, Model objects can be looked at as the first layer of interaction with any database you might be using for your application.
 But in general they stand for the major concepts around which you implement your application.

-In the case of a social network, the Model layer would take care of tasks such as saving the user data, saving friends associations, storing and retrieving user photos, finding new friends for suggestions, etc. While the model objects can be thought as “Friend”, “User”, “Comment”, or “Photo”.
+In the case of a social network, the Model layer would take care of tasks such as saving the user data, saving friends’ associations, storing and retrieving user photos, finding suggestions for new friends, etc. The model objects can be thought as “Friend”, “User”, “Comment”, or “Photo”.

 The View renders a presentation of modeled data.
 Being separated from the Model objects, it is responsible for using the information it has available to produce any presentational interface your application might need.

 The Controller layer handles requests from users.
-It’s responsible for rendering back a response with the aid of both the Model and the View Layer.
+It is responsible for rendering a response with the aid of both the Model and the View layer.

-Controllers can be seen as managers taking care that all needed resources for completing a task are delegated to the correct workers.
-It waits for petitions from clients, checks their validity according to authentication or authorization rules, delegates data fetching or processing to the model, and selects the correct type of presentational data that the client is accepting, to finally delegate this rendering process to the View layer.
+A controller can be seen as a manager that ensures that all resources needed for completing a task are delegated to the correct workers.
+It waits for petitions from clients, checks their validity according to authentication or authorization rules, delegates data fetching or processing to the model, selects the type of presentational data that the clients are accepting, and finally delegates the rendering process to the View layer.

 Figure: 1: A typical MVC Request in CakePHP